oroberts19/PDS-Final-Deliverables/README.md

 `pip install lxml`
 `conda install -c conda-forge tqdm`

+Please ssh username@10.10.11.64 and navigate to /home/oroberts/DealersUtd to use as working directory for proof of concept.
+All csvs files for both .py files are there.
+Run `python3 pricing_model.py` or `python3 engagement_rate_model.py` for respective models.

 ## Contact
 For any questions, please contact Olivia Roberts (olivia.roberts19@ncf.edu), Jeeda AbuKhader (jaida.abukhader15@ncf.edu), or Simona Rahi (simona.rahi15@ncf.edu)